Baromeg/Baromeg/README.md

 ### Hello World 👋,
 ```
 I am Baltasar, a graduated software engineer at General Assembly.
-I am eager to collaborate on projects that develop a better and more sustainable tomorrow.
-I seek a developer role to make impactful contributions to both sides of the stack, share my ideas, and grow in a continued-learning and knowledge-sharing environment.
+I am eager to collaborate on projects that develop
+a better and more sustainable tomorrow.
+I seek a developer role to make impactful contributions to both sides of the
+stack, share my ideas, and grow in a continued-learning and knowledge-sharing environment.

 I’ve thrived on leading and motivating people, improving operational processes and ultimately making customers happier.
-I’ve taken advantage of technology’s fast evolution to solve problems and enhance experiences, hence my admiration for the developer community.
+I’ve taken advantage of technology’s fast evolution to solve problems and enhance experiences, hence my admiration for
+the developer community.

-After more than 12 years of hospitality experience, I’ve decided to blend my passion for software engineering and my creative and analytical side to join this vibrant community to pursue a career change and become part of the solution for today’s world challenges.
+After more than 12 years of hospitality experience, I’ve decided to blend my passion for software engineering and my
+creative and analytical side to join this vibrant community to pursue a career change and become part of the solution
+for today’s world challenges.

 ```
 - 🔭 I’m currently working on ...
 ```
-My portfolio
+My new portfolio
 ```
 - 🌱 I’m currently learning ...
 ```